Daian-ji: Daian-ji

 After the capital was moved to Heian-kyō, Kūkai was appointed as the head priest of Daian-ji Temple in 829.
 However, as Buddhism shifted its focus to esoteric Buddhism, centered on Tō-ji and Enryaku-ji, Daian-ji gradually declined.
-In 911 are fire destroyed many temple buildings.
+In 911 a fire destroyed many temple buildings.
 In 949, the West Pagoda was burned down by lightning, and on March 1, 1017, a major fire broke out, destroying all the buildings except for the honzon Shaka Nyorai statue (said by the twelfth-century Oe no Chikamichi in Shichidaiji Junrei Shiki to have been the finest work in Nara)ref name="Heibonsha"/> and the East Pagoda.
 The main temple was rebuilt by 1116, but it never regained its former size or importance.
 It later became a branch temple of Kofuku-ji.
 The aforementioned Shaka Nyorai statue was subsequently lost during the 1596 Keichō–Fushimi earthquake.
 By the Edo period, only a small Kannon chapel remained.
 The stone bases of the former twin pagodas were removed for reuse at Kashihara Jingū in 1889, while the ruins of the other buildings lie in adjacent properties.

 The current main hall was built in 1922.
 To the south of the temple is Motoishiyama Hachiman-gu Shrine, a former guardian shrine, which was once within the temple's precincts.